arelsaputra/express-rest-project/README.md

-# Proyek Final: Deployment Aplikasi Full-Stack di Cloud
+# Final Project: Deployment of a Full-Stack Application in the Cloud

 ## Background

-Proyek ini adalah implementasi aplikasi REST API menggunakan Express.js dan PostgreSQL yang di-deploy ke Google Cloud Run.
-Aplikasi ini dilengkapi dengan CI/CD, monitoring, dan autoscaling untuk memenuhi kriteria tugas final.
+This project is a REST API application implementation using Express.js and PostgreSQL deployed to Google Cloud Run.
+The application features CI/CD, monitoring, and autoscaling to meet the final assignment criteria.

 ## Struktur Proyek